jmarca/cas_validate/README.md

 still had routing capabilities, but all but one feature still works with the latest Connect, and all features work with Express.

+# Request has been deprecated…

+As of February 2020, Request has been deprecated.
+As cas_validate has been stuck for years in a state of un-testedness, and as I'm finally putting in some work trying to remedy that situation, I figure now is as good a time as any to move on from Request.

 # Redis version 2.6